Recognizing Tree Sicknesses

 Mulching and Soil Control

 The roots of a tree are like its veins: they bring nutrients from the ground up into the tree.
 Too little soil can result in too few nutrients, while too much soil can result in too little oxygen.
 Mulching is a great way to create a safe environment for tree roots, as it protects the roots from drastic changes in soil while also allowing them to receive the oxygen they need to survive.
+Be sure to make the ground is not packed down.
+Trees do much better with loose soil.

 The Last Resort